CPerezRuiz335/giagrad/docs/_sources/giagrad.rst.txt

     Autodifferentiable multi-dimensional array and the core of giagrad.

-    Tensor extends the functionality of a `numpy.array`_ implicitly creating an autoddiferentiable computational graph with the help of :class:`giagrad.tensor.Context`.
+    Tensor extends the functionality of a `numpy.array`_ implicitly creating an autoddiferentiable computational graph with the help of :class:`giagrad.tensor.Function`.
-    An instance is only differentiable iff it has a Context and requires_grad [1]_.
+    An instance is only differentiable iff it has a Function and requires_grad [1]_.
     The name is optional, just for :ref:`giagrad.display`.

     :ivar data: Weights of the tensor.